 My daughter’s art teacher (Rita Hester of Tree House Studios, for those of you that are local!) made ornaments similar to these with the girls, and I thought they turned out so cute!

-Simple, easy AND adorable makes them a winner whether you’re adding them to your own tree or giving them as gifts.
+The snowman ornament is simple, easy, AND adorable, making them a winner, whether adding them to your own tree or giving them as gifts.

 - silver or white ornaments

 - black and orange construction paper

 Cut the tube off your tube socks and glue one end around the top part of your ornament.
 This is your snowman’s hat!
 Tie a ribbon tightly around the top to hold it closed and hang the ornament from it.

 Use a hole punch to punch 7 black holes for the snowman’s eyes and mouth.

 Cut a long thin triangle from the orange paper for his carrot nose.

 Use white glue to attach the eyes and the nose (I only glued the base of my nose down to make it a little more three-dimensional).

 Join us as we celebrate 101 Days of Christmas with new DIY projects, gift ideas, traditions and more every day from now through Christmas!